Cutting-Edge Natural Filtration for Clean Water Solutions Worldwide

 What Are Maximum Contaminant Levels (MCLs)?

-MCLs are enforceable standards set by the Environmental Protection Agency (EPA) under the Safe Drinking Water Act.
-These standards represent the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the PHGs/HGLs as feasible, considering available technology, treatment capabilities, and cost.
+In contrast, MCLs are enforceable regulatory standards set by the Environmental Protection Agency (EPA) under the Safe Drinking Water Act.
+MCLs represent the highest allowable level of a contaminant in drinking water, balancing ideal health outcomes with practical considerations like treatment technology and cost.

-While PHGs/HGLs represent ideal conditions, achieving these levels with current technology is often not feasible.
-Most water filters, including high-quality reverse osmosis (RO) systems, ultrafiltration, and distillation, are designed to meet MCL standards, which are realistic and attainable benchmarks ensuring safe drinking water.
+While PHGs represent the ideal contaminant levels, achieving them with current filtration technology is often not feasible.
+Most water filters, including high-quality systems like reverse osmosis, ultrafiltration, and gravity feed filters, are designed to meet MCL standards, which are realistic, achievable benchmarks that ensure water safety.

 Addressing Customer Concerns